 Learn about the health risks of radon and how to reduce patient exposures, based on Health Canada’s national radon awareness program.

-Download the promotional toolkit for this program, filled with ready-made messaging and images to help you educate your audience about radon.
+Download the communications toolkit for this program, filled with ready-made messaging to help you promote this program for healthcare providers in your network.

 As a health professional, your patients may ask you about the health risks of radon, and the need to test their homes.
 This fact sheet provides you with some information you can use to answer their questions.
 For more information: healthcanada.gc.ca/radon